Ohio Valley Conference

 The Ohio Valley Conference (OVC) is a collegiate athletic conference which operates in the Midwestern and Southeastern United States.
-It participates in Division I of the NCAA; the conference's football programs compete in partnership with the Big South Conference in the Football Championship Subdivision (FCS; formerly known as Division I-AA), the lower of two levels of Division I football competition.
-The OVC has 11 members, seven of which compete in football in the conference.
+It participates in Division I of the NCAA, with its football programs competing in the Football Championship Subdivision, the lower of two levels of Division I football competition.
+The OVC has 11 members, six of which (plus two football-only members) compete in football in the conference.